-Here, you set whether the heating is to be shunted to max supply line temperature, if there has been a heating demand in the last 24 hours.
+If the heating is to be shunted to max supply line temperature if there has been a heating requirement in the last 24 hours it is set here.

 closingtime for cool dump

 Here, you set the number of seconds per time period that the shunt valve must be closed when in "Start of active cooling" mode.